sebastienblanc/SimpleGitOpsOperator/README.md

 # Simple GitOps Operator

 A simple implementation in Quarkus of the GitOps pattern.
-Once the operator is depoloyed, you can apply a `GitOpsRepo` Custom Resource to start watching a Git Repo and applying all the related resources to your cluster.
+Once the operator is deployed, you can apply a `GitOpsRepo` Custom Resource to start watching a Git Repo and applying all the related resources to your cluster.

+### Todo

+- [ ] Add CR status handling
+- [ ] Remove `Quartz` when new JOSDK is released
+- [ ] Create Image
+- [ ] Create Operator Bundle
+- [ ] Test Native mode

 # Custom Resource